Glassy Signatures in Water's Second Liquid

-Our results suggest that an abrupt, first-order–like transition between high- and low-density states can emerge when at least one of these states becomes dynamically arrested.
+Together with our simulation results, these experimental observations suggest that signatures of an abrupt, first-order–like transition between high- and low-density states can emerge when at least one of these states falls out of equilibrium.
 Under equilibrium conditions, by contrast, the density varies smoothly with pressure and temperature, as the system remains able to adapt to the imposed state point.
-Although we cannot exclude the existence of a liquid–liquid transition (LLT) in regions inaccessible to current simulations, our perspective is consistent with earlier suggestions that a relatively high glass-transition temperature could obviate the need for an LLT to explain water’s anomalies \cite{sciortino1996supercooled}, as well as with models in which a liquid–liquid critical point lies below the Kauzmann temperature \cite{sciortino2003physics}.

-Our results are also consistent with recent coexistence simulations, in which a low-mobility, low-density phase is brought into contact with a high-mobility, high-density phase \cite{wang2026direct}.
-In these simulations, the interface persists for tens of nanoseconds---timescales comparable to those associated with structural relaxation and aging toward lower-energy states in deeply supercooled systems (Fig.~\ref{fig:glassTransition}).
+This interpretation is also consistent with recent coexistence simulations, in which a low-mobility, low-density phase of water is brought into contact with a high-mobility, high-density phase \cite{wang2026direct}.
+In these simulations, the interface persists for tens of nanoseconds—timescales comparable to those associated with aging toward lower-energy states in deeply supercooled systems (insets in panel A and D of Fig.~\ref{fig:glassTransition}).
 Similar front-like melting dynamics have been reported in glassy systems \cite{flenner2019front}, and model glass formers can exhibit first-order–like coexistence between ordered glassy and disordered liquid phases \cite{campo2020dynamical}.
+Our perspective is consistent with earlier suggestions that a relatively high glass-transition temperature in the vicinity of the proposed LLT would introduce a dynamical confound that any thermodynamic interpretation of the observed signatures must address \cite{sciortino1996supercooled}, as well as with models in which a liquid--liquid critical point lies below the Kauzmann temperature \cite{sciortino2003physics}, leaving the possible influence of such a thermodynamically inaccessible, or \emph{virtual}, critical point an open question.